sourcebots/docs/content/api/servo-board/servos.md

 ## Querying servos

 The servo assembly can interface with multiple servos connected to it.
-Servo can be connected to any port, you don't have to start at 0!

 ```python
 servo_one = r.servo_board.servos[1]
 ```

+{{% notice tip %}}
+Servo can be connected to any port, you don't have to start at 0!
+{{% /notice %}}

 ## Controlling Servos